-DMA Design was created in 1988 by David Jones, Russell Kay, Steve Hammond and Mike Dailly in Dundee, Scotland.
+DMA Design was created in 1988 by Dave Jones, Russell Kay, Steve Hammond and Mike Dailly in Dundee, Scotland.
 They partnered with the UK-based company Psygnosis, who would later create the Wipeout series, to make a number of 2D sidescrolling shooters, including Menace for the Amiga and Commodore 64.

 DMA's major breakthrough was in 1990 with Lemmings, a 2D platformer.
 It was released on the Amiga, NES and Mac selling over 20 million copies.
 The years beyond this were spent creating many more Lemmings games, including Christmas special editions.
 In 1993, Psygnosis were bought out by Sony and this would start the beginning of their troubled relationship.
 DMA released Uniracers as their first game without Psygnosis shortly after.
 In 1994, DMA were asked by major console giant Nintendo to design a game for their upcoming Ultra 64 system, now known as the Nintendo 64.
 DMA designed a game called Body Harvest, however numerous changes were asked to be included in order appeal to the Japanese market.
 After many delays Nintendo dropped out of publishing the game, and Midway Games took over.

 In the meantime DMA was releasing Grand Theft Auto on the PC while another developer ported it to the PlayStation.
 It used a number of ideas from Body Harvest, the 2D top down perspective and the ability to get into any car was a major focus.
 The game followed a character who would make his way up the criminal ranks in three fictional US cities.
 The game sparked controversy due to its display of violence; especially the British newspaper Daily Mail which said it should be banned.
 This controversy was likely a benefactor to the game's success.